Alpine-DAV/ascent/src/docs/sphinx/Tutorials.rst

 Build and Install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build and install Ascent yourself see :doc:`QuickStart`.
+To build and install Ascent see :doc:`QuickStart`.

 Using Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~